Quickstart

 Filter by VCS URL:

-Any repo beginning with http, https or git will be look up repos by the vcs url.
+Any repo term beginning with http, https, or git looks up repositories by their VCS URL.

 Pull / update repositories you have with github in the repo url: